AlphaBeta906/ROS2/src/docs/constitutions/2022-constitution.md

 ---
 layout: layouts/post.njk
 title: Constitution of the Federal Republic of Solemania
 description: This is the first constitution of the Solemania.
-This is the foundation to all laws within Solemania
+This is the foundation to all laws within Solemania.
 date: 2022-07-06
 ---

 ## Preamble

 <p>
-<b>WE</b>, the peoples of Solemania,
+<b>WE</b>, the people of Solemania,

 <b>INSPIRED</b> by the different forms of patriotism alive in the history of Solemania, whom strives to fight for a free, and liberated Solemania;
 <blockquote>